Amit-Kumar-Pradhan/Design-Patterns/README.md

 ------------------------------
 * This is something which is similar to learning new language.
 * It consists of
-    1. Name
-    2. Content
-    3. Problem
-    4. Solution
-    5. Related Patterns

     1. Name:
         * It captures the gist and become the part of vocabulary.
         * It should be meaningful and momorable.

     2. Context:
         * It provides a scenario in which we should use the pattern.
         * It also provide more insights on when or where to use the pattern.

     3. Problem:
         * It describes a design challenge a pattern is addressing.

     4. Solution:
         * The solution part specisies the pattern itself.
         * Patterns are specifies in terms of there
             * Structure -> Relationship
             * Behavior -> Interaction

     5. Related Pattern:
         * Lists other patterns
         * Which can be used together.
         * It is similar but different.